 Buying A House In Arizona

-5 Myths On Buying A House In Arizona – Destroyed
+5 Mortgage Myths On Buying A House In Arizona – Destroyed

-Buying a house in Arizona has changed a lot since 2003.
+Buying a house in Arizona with a mortgage has changed a lot since 2003.
 The changes have also destroyed a number of long time home buying myths.

-Prepare yourself to be surprised as we destroy 5 popular myths about buying a house in Arizona.
+Prepare yourself to be surprised as we destroy 5 popular myths about buying a house in Arizona with a mortgage.

 Completely false.
 In today’s real estate market there are conventional loans with only a 3% down payment.
 The veterans administration home mortgage program for veterans covers 100% of the price.
 NO down payment is required.